danielcarter/danielcarter.github.io/_courses/online_media_design/mc_5312_online_media_design.md

 ### Extra Credit

-If the class is active on Slack and uses it to ask questions and get help, I'll add two points to the final grade of the student who is voted most helpful at the end of the semester.
+Based on class voting, I'll add one point to the final grade of the student who has the best pitch day presentation and multimedia check-in.

 ### Late Work